aschetti/aschetti-website/content/home/experience.md

   * develop educational and training materials for students, researchers, and support staff
   * advise researchers, research teams, and grant officers on how to best highlight commitment to open science in grant applications
-  * advise management and policy makers on current and future (inter)national trends related to evaluation procedures at the individual and institutional level
+  * advise management and policy makers on (inter)national trends related to evaluation procedures for individuals and institutions
   """

 [[experience]]